opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Editing Styles
 --------------

 Palette styles can be modified with the Style Editor.
-There are four types of styles to choose from: Color, Texture, Vector and Raster.
-Generated, Trail and Vector Brushes are available for vector animation levels only.
-For several types of styles, there is also control over various Settings.
+There are four types of styles to choose from: **Color**, **Texture**, **Vector** and **Raster**. **Generated**, **Trail** and **Vector Brushes** are available for vector animation levels only, under the **Vector** tab.
+For several types of styles, there is also control over various options in the **Settings** tab.

-An Auto button lets you decide whether the edits have to be assigned automatically to the style, or only after you click on the Apply button.
+An **Auto** button lets you decide whether the edits have to be assigned automatically to the style, or only after you click on the **Apply** button.
 In the bottom right corner you can see swatches for the previous and new style status; if you want to go back to the previous style, simply click on it.

-Only the first style in the palette, labeled Color 0, cannot be edited: instead, it allows you to remove any style from lines and filled areas.
+Only the first style in the palette, labeled **Color_0**, cannot be edited: instead, it allows you to remove any style from lines and filled areas.

-.. tip:: **To open the style editor as a floating window:**
+.. tip:: **To open the Style Editor as a floating window:**

     Do one of the following:

-    - Choose Windows > Style Editor.
+    - Choose Windows > **Style Editor**.

-    - Double-click the style you want to edit in the palette editor.
+    - Double-click the style you want to edit in the Palette Editor.

 .. tip:: **To automatically apply the editing to the style:**

-    Activate the Auto button in the style editor.
+    Activate the **Auto** button in the Style Editor.

 .. tip:: **To apply manually the editing to the style:**

-    1. Deactivate the Auto button in the style editor.
+    1. Deactivate the **Auto** button in the Style Editor.

-    2. Click the Apply button every time you want to apply the editing to the style.
+    2. Click the **Apply** button every time you want to apply the editing to the style.

 .. tip:: **To return to the old style cancelling the editing:**

-    Click the style swatch in the very bottom right corner of the style editor.
+    Click the style swatch in the very bottom right corner of the Style Editor.

 .. _plain_colors: